sheissukriti/rocket-motor-design/README.md

 4. **3D Visualization**:
    - Use the Streamlit interface to visualize the generated STL files.
-   - Customize the view with options for color, material, rotation, opacity, and camera settings.
+   - Customize the view with color, material, rotation, opacity, and camera settings options.

 ## File Structure